wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 == Frequently Asked Questions ==

+= I'm using a release version now, but want to try a development version.
+What is the best way for me to retain my settings? =

+While an upgrade facility is under development, it is not yet ready for use.
+Therefor, the recommended method for installing a development (trunk or branch) build is to do the following:

+If you have database access, before installing a development build, export the contents of the wpptopdfenh row in the wp_options table, install the development version, and then copy/paste your prior settings back into the database as you want them, being careful not to overwrite any of the new options with their default values.

 = I've been using the original WP Post to PDF plugin.
 How do I migrate my settings to WP Post to PDF Enhanced? =

-Presently, there is no automated way of migrating optioins from one plugin to the other.
+Presently, there is no automated way of migrating options from one plugin to the other.

 If you have database access, before installing WP Post to PDF Enhanced, create a new row in the `wp_options` table.
 Assign a unique `option_id` value, set the `option_name` to `wpptopdfenh`, and copy the contents of the `wpptopdf option_value` field to the new `wpptopdfenh option_value` field.
 You may need to edit any path references referencing `/wp-post-to-pdf` to `/wp-post-to-pdf-enhanced`.